 Ciudad Obregón: The assembly enjoyed a brief visit from Shad and Deborah Kember in July, with Shad sharing in the responsibility of the regular meetings.

-Guasave: Gilberto and Alicia Torrens visited the assembly for a weekend in July.
-It was an encouraging time, too, as four believers were baptized.
+Guasave: In July, four believers were baptized.
 A good number of unbelievers heard the gospel presented at the gospel meeting.

 San Luis Potosí